MichaelCurrin/react-quickstart/docs/usage.md

 ## Formatting

 Prettier is not included as a direct dependency of this project, but you can apply Prettier formatting by running this.
 This works without Prettier installed anywhere yet.
-Note a major difference is that Prettier by default prefers double quotes, while the original `create-react-app` uses single quotes.

 ```sh
 $ yarn fmt
 ```

+Single quotes are configured, to keep inline with the original `create-react-app`.

 ## Linting